-- Harassing, discriminating, hazing, and/or bullying behavior - Aggressive, violent, and/or threatening behavior - Disrespectful behavior, insubordination, and/or inappropriate language toward staff - Use, possession and/or distribution of drugs, drug paraphernalia, prescription medication, tobacco, e-cigarettes, vaporizers, and/or alcohol - Vehicle violations - Vandalism - Theft - Weapons - Unauthorized electronic distribution of libelous imagery, video, or written communication - Cheating, lying, plagiarism, forging or any form of dishonesty
+- Harassing, discriminating, hazing, and/or bullying behavior - Aggressive, violent, and/or threatening behavior - Disrespectful behavior, insubordination, and/or inappropriate language toward staff - Use, possession and/or distribution of drugs, drug paraphernalia, prescription medication, tobacco, e-cigarettes, vaporizers, and/or alcohol - Vehicle violations - Vandalism - Bomb threats - Theft - Weapons - Unauthorized electronic distribution of libelous imagery, video, or written communication - Cheating, lying, plagiarism, forging or any form of dishonesty

 Thornton Academy reserves the right to take action on any behavior that occurs off campus that may impact the educational experience or safety of Thornton Academy students and staff.
-Students who are referred to the School Resource Officer may be charged with a crime.
+Some actions, including but not limited to those listed above violate civil and criminal law.
+Students who are referred to the Saco Police Department may be charged with a crime.